Zeuzera aeglospila Iurner, 1915

 Stella Crossley

-The adult moths are white with black spots on the thorax, a dorsal line of black marks along the abdomen, and lots of grey spots all over the forewings.
+The adult moths are white with lots of grey spots all over the forewings.
 The hindwings have black markings around the margins.
-The hindwings are unusual in having a concave arc along each margin.
-The wingspan is about 3 cms.
+The hindwings are unusual in each having a concave arc along the margin.
+The thorax is white with black spots.
+The abdomen has a dorsal row of black spots, and red areas beween the segments.
+The wingspan of the male is about 5 cms.
+The wingspan of the female is about 7 cms.

 The species is found in Australia in